codellm-devkit/coco-toolbox/README.md

 ## Usage

-To run the CoCo server, use the following command:
+To run the COCO server, use the following command:

 ```bash
 uv run coco serve --project-path <path_to_your_java_project>